-Nick was elected to the Portland City Council in a special election in 2008, and re-elected to a four-year term in 2010.
+Nick was elected to the Portland City Council in a special election in 2008, and re-elected to successive four-year terms in 2010 and 2014.

-Nick serves as Commissioner-in-Charge of the Portland Water Bureau and the Bureau of Environmental Services, and as Council liaison to Elders in Action, Age-Friendly Cities, the Regional Arts and Culture Council (RACC), and Venture Portland, which supports small businesses in our community.
+Nick serves as Commissioner-in-Charge of the Portland Water Bureau and the Bureau of Environmental Services, and as Council liaison to Elders in Action, Age-Friendly Cities, the Regional Arts and Culture Council (RACC), Venture Portland – which supports small businesses in our community, and the Governor’s Regional Solutions Advisory Committee.

 Previously, Nick served as Commissioner-in-Charge of the Portland Housing Bureau and Portland Parks & Recreation.